lfaletti/shop-microfrontends/README.md

 ## Key Features

+- **Container-Based Architecture**: Each component runs in its own Docker container, providing isolation and independent scaling capabilities.
+- **NGINX Routing**: Centralized request routing ensures seamless integration between microfrontends.
-- **Independent Development**: Each microfrontend can be developed and deployed independently, allowing teams to work in parallel and choose the best tools for their specific needs.
+- **Independent Development**: Each microfrontend can be developed and deployed independently.
-- **Shared Components and Dependencies**: Common components and dependencies are shared across microfrontends to reduce duplication and ensure consistency.
+- **Framework Flexibility**: Different frameworks (React, Vue) are used based on team preferences and requirements.
-- **Runtime Integration**: Module Federation enables runtime integration of microfrontends.
+- **Runtime Integration**: Handled by the host app
-- **Centralized State Management**: The host app manages global state and routing.
+- **Global State Management**: The host app manages global state and routing.
 The design principle is that the microfrontends communicate through eventing, where application state for each is hydrated using the backend.
 That is, the microfrontends are loosely coupled and don't share presentation state.
 Then, each microfrontend can handle its application state using different tools like pinia for Vue or redux for react.
+- **Shared Components and Dependencies**: Common components and dependencies are shared across microfrontends to reduce duplication and ensure consistency.-

 ## Installation and Setup